Renovation vs. New Build

 The very first, and often most critical, consideration is your home’s address.

 Is Your Location Prime?
 Does your current spot offer proximity to everything you cherish—family, schools, downtown access, or perhaps an irreplaceable view?
-If your location provides the highest value to your family's daily life, a renovation allows you to upgrade your structure without sacrificing your place.
+If your location provides the highest value to your daily life, a renovation allows you to upgrade your structure without sacrificing your place.

 Do You Desire a New Environment?
 Conversely, are you longing for more space, greater privacy, or a different community?
 If the land itself—the size of the lot, the distance from neighbors—is the ultimate constraint, then a new custom build on a new property might be the necessary step to fulfill your spatial desires.